 In February 2000, we entered into an agreement with Healtheon/WebMD pursuant to which we will be the exclusive provider of education, continuing education and training services for healthcare organizations, healthcare professionals and healthcare workers on Web sites owned or operated by Healtheon/WebMD.
 Pursuant to this agreement, we will pay Healtheon/WebMD \$6.0 million per year for five years on a quarterly basis as guaranteed minimum royalties.
 In the first year, \$2.0 million of the \$6.0 million payment will be applied toward mutually agreed upon branding and promotion services.
-We will receive 100% of any revenues from the sale of our products and services until we recover all of the payments to Healtheon/WebMD, and after that we will receive 75% and Healtheon/WebMD has agreed to purchase \$10.0 million of our common stock at the initial public offering price per share in a concurrent private sale.
+We will receive 100% of any revenues from the sale of our products and services until we recover all of the payments to Healtheon/WebMD, and after that we will receive 75% and Healtheon/WebMD will receive 25% of any revenues.
+In connection with the agreement, Healtheon/WebMD has agreed to purchase \$10.0 million of our common stock at the initial public offering price per share in a concurrent private